 - Time-lapse videos of meal preparation

-Short-form videos for platforms like TikTok and Instagram Reels can be particularly effective for reaching younger demographics and showcasing your venue's personality.
+Short-form videos for TikTok and Instagram Reels work well for reaching younger audiences.
+They also show off your venue's personality.

 Building Your Brand Story